pgtipping/Synthalyst/memory-bank/activeContext.md

 ## Next Steps

-1. Complete any remaining standalone features for the competency manager
-   - Implement print-friendly view for competency frameworks
-   - Add search functionality for saved frameworks
+1. Complete integration of the print-friendly view and search functionality into the main page
+2. Test the new features thoroughly
-2. Move on to enhancing the JD Developer tool according to the standalone-first strategy
+3. Move on to enhancing the JD Developer tool according to the standalone-first strategy
-3. Implement the Interview Questions Generator enhancements
+4. Implement the Interview Questions Generator enhancements
-4. Develop the Training Plan Creator improvements
+5. Develop the Training Plan Creator improvements

 ## Active Decisions